davidm-m/jellyfin-web/README.md

 # Personal Notes
 Haven't been able to work out how to connect a dev build to the Jellyfin Media Player application.
 Web interface works fine though!
 You can run a dev build at the same time as regular Jellyfin because the ports don't conflict - 8080 for dev and 8096 for prod.
-This also lets you compare your build with the currently running prod one side-by-side.
+This also lets you compare your build with the currently running prod one side-by-side (as long as you don't have a symlink).

 To get a local version of jellyfin-web running on the server (so they share the same port and JMP will use it):
 * Generate a production build of jellyfin-web `npm run build:production`